alpacaaa/elm-to-purescript-cheatsheet/README.md

 The [Language Reference](https://github.com/purescript/documentation/blob/master/language/README.md) is a good starting point.
 The main features to look out for are:

-- `_` can be used in functions when you don't want to give the paramater a name.
+- `_` can be used in functions when you don't want to give the parameter a name.
 It's like anonymous functions on steroids.
 - Pattern matching can be done at the function level. **Make sure you provide a type signature**.
 Take a look at [this example](http://try.purescript.org/?gist=320beda58782e606ee9ee6fcf4bcbced) to see why.
 Although it is possible to have partial functions in Purescript, you should obviously strive to write total functions (reminder, you can only define total functions in Elm).
 - Guards are pretty cool and can tidy up your code quite a bit.
 Read more about [Guards](https://github.com/purescript/documentation/blob/master/language/Pattern-Matching.md#guards).